brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.18.0 =
+* UPDATE: add how to category template
+* UPDATE: fix historical player names for system records

 = 6.17.0 =
 * NEW: add competition scoring option
 * NEW: send email to captains to chase result approval